smartarch/extremexp-llm/patterns.md

 ### Semantically incorrect order of tasks

-Rationale: Can the LLM detect tasks that are clearly in wrong order (semantically)?
+Rationale: Can the LLM detect tasks that are clearly in the wrong order (semantically)?

 Parameters: